 That’s why many of the NHL’s top snipers change the angle of their shots to avoid defenders and surprise goaltenders.
 And few, if any, in the game change the angle of their shot to score goals like young Maple Leaf’s phenom, Auston Matthews.

 Since the 2016-17 season, only one player has scored more goals than Auston Matthews… that honor is reserved for Mr. Rocket-Richard-Trophy himself, Alex Ovechkin.

-But whereas Ovie scores a high number of his goals pounding home one-timers on the power play, Matthews scores most of his goals in and around the net, often times changing the angle of his release to fool opposing goaltenders.
+But whereas Ovi scores a high number of his goals pounding home one-timers on the power play, Matthews scores most of his goals in and around the net, oftentimes changing the angle of his release to fool opposing goaltenders.

 In the video above, Coach Matt, Co-Founder of the Hockey Players Club and Quest Hockey, reviews how Matthews wasted no time this season showcasing his unique ability to utilize a defender as a screen to snipe, as he did in the first game of the season against Carey Price and the Montreal Canadiens.

 Not only does Coach Matt discuss why this is such an effective tool for scoring more goals but also provides tips and a drill to improve your skills at home.

 If you enjoyed this video on how to change the angle of your shot like Auston Matthews and would like to see more training videos and other great hockey content, please check out and subscribe to the Hockey Players Club YouTube channel.